temt-ceo/ZFNet-MLP-Mix/UCI_Comparing-c++-with-Go.md

   }
 }
 ```
-# 5. Protocols and Formats
+# 5. Standardized Protocols and Formats(JSON等)
+ - RFCs(Requests for Comments)とは、Definitions of Internet protocols and formats

+##
  -